vipulnaik/working-drafts/eaf/sbf-extreme-risk-taking-expected-value-and-effective-altruism.md

 [Axios](https://www.axios.com/2022/11/11/sam-bankman-fried-risk-taking-fail)).
 The
 justification for Claim 2 provided below is more detailed and also implicitly provides further justification for Claim 1.

+See also Byrne Hobart's post [Money, Credit, Trust, and FTX](https://www.thediff.co/p/money-credit-trust-ftx), that goes into some of the math involving expected value and the historical context of FTX and Alameda Research.

 ## Claim 2 justification: At least part of the motivation for SBF's extreme risk-taking comes from effective altruist ideas